Divsth/GDSC-Take-home/README.md

-Instructions to Launch Webpage:
+Instructions to Launch Webpage Locally:

 1. Download the ```my-app``` folder
-2. Run the following commands while in the folder directory to host locally:
+2. Run the following commands in the folder's directory:

 ```